typeblogger/typeblogger.github.io/_posts/how-to-promote-your-blog.md

 published: false
 author: bruno
 ---
 Content marketing is different these days.
-Anyone could publish a blog post on, well, just about anything, and they'd at least get a tiny trickle of traffic.
+In the good old days, anyone could publish a blog post on, well, just about anything, and they'd at least get a tiny trickle of traffic.

 But now?
-Nope, you won’t get any.
+Sorry, but you won’t get any.

-As more and more marketers start to understand how effective content marketing can be, content creation levels are at an all time high.
-This has resulted in a phenomenon known as “content shock.”
+As more and more people start to understand how effective content marketing can be, content creation levels are at an all time high. _Millions_ of blog posts are published on the Internet every day.

-So now, if you want to really succeed, you need to do two things:
+So now, if you want to really succeed, you need to create an amazing piece of content, and then promote the heck out of it.

-* Create amazing content
-* Promote it

-You need to find the people who would find your content useful and get it in front of them.

-The more you promote a piece of content, the higher your return will be from it.

-But there’s another issue:

-Content promotion takes a lot of time.

-In many cases, it takes longer than it does to create the content itself.

-This means efficiency is key.
+But wait - how do you even promote your content in the first place?

-That's why I've invited X successful bloggers to share their tips and insights on crafting an effective blog promotion strategy that sets you up for content marketing success and helps your content reach more eyes.
+That's why I've invited 10 successful bloggers to share their tips and insights on crafting an effective blog promotion strategy that helps your content reach more eyes.

 Without further ado, here are the experts!
-Click on the links below to go to your favourite experts, or just get ready to keep scrolling!
+Click on the links below to go to your favourite experts, or just read through the entire thing!

 **Tim Bourquin from [AfterOffers](https://afteroffers.com)**